Recruitment to the BRACE trial closed on 31st Jan 2021

 People who had already received BCG were still eligible to take part in the BRACE Trial.

 The Bacille Calmette-Guérin (BCG) vaccine is designed to protect against tuberculosis (TB).
 However it also boosts immunity to protect against other infections.
 We hope that the BCG vaccine will boost your immune system.
 It may provide you with non-specific protection against COVID-19 and other illnesses.
 (Note we cannot guarantee or promise you will receive any benefits from this trial.)

 Information we collect in this trial will also help to inform how we respond to outbreaks of new viruses in the future.

-- You will have initial blood test at your first registration and further blood tests at 3, 6, 9 and 12 months.
+- An initial blood test at first registration and further blood tests at 3, 6, 9 and 12 months.

-- You will be randomly allocated to receive the BGG vaccine or be in the control group that will receive a placebo vaccine.
+- Random allocatation to receive the BGG vaccine, or a placebo vaccine.

-- You need to download an app to easily record respiratory symptoms and fever.
+- Downloading an app to easily record respiratory symptoms and fever.

-- Make sure you’re tested for COVID-19 if you have suggestive symptoms.
+- Making sure you were tested for COVID-19 if you had suggestive symptoms.

 Important Information, Risks and FAQs